 SWI numbers are limited to the range 0 to 0xffffff for the ARM compilers, and 0 to 0xFF for the Thumb compilers.
 For standard "semihosting" SWIs, 0x123456 is used for ARM, 0xAB is used for Thumb.

-- 1026: taking the address of a global register variable is not allowed - 1027: swi_indirect function must have arguments - 1028: conflicting global register declaration with <entity-kind> "entity" (declared at line xxxx)
+1026: taking the address of a global register variable is not allowed

+1028: conflicting global register declaration with <entity-kind> "<entity>" (declared at line <linenumber>)